tursilion/Classic99v4/readme.md

 classic99v4.exe 1981 - runs the 99/4A
 classic99v4.exe 1983 - runs the 99/4A v2.2

 The code is based on Allegro 5.x, so in theory, it should build cross-platform.
-I don't have the toolchains set up and have not attempted this.
-If you do, let me know what happened.
-I can say for sure that the timing system is only implemented for Windows, and the temp hack for anything else will run a little slower.
+If you try it, let me know what happened.

 Download the latest release here:
 (Windows) [https://raw.githubusercontent.com/tursilion/Classic99v4/master/dist/Classic99v4.zip]